Arkansas Razorbacks men's basketball: Nolan Richardson era and a national championship (1985–2002)

-Stan Heath years (2002-07)
+The Stan Heath era (2002–07)

 Stan Heath coached the Hogs beginning with the 2002–03 season and remained in Fayetteville through the 2006–07 season.
 During Heath's five seasons, the Razorbacks did not enjoy the success that they achieved under Richardson.
 They never finished higher than third place in the Western Division of the Southeastern Conference.
 They were invited to the NCAA Tournament in Heath's final two seasons, although they were eliminated in the Round of 64 each trip.
-Heath's final record was 82-71 (.536).
+Heath's overall record at Arkansas was 82–71 (.536) with a record of 31–49 (.388) in SEC play.
+Despite racking up 20 wins and his second consecutive NCAA tournament appearance in his final year of coaching the Razorbacks, Heath was fired after the 2006–07 season.

-Dana Altman (2007)
+Dana Altman Day (April 2, 2007)

-Dana Altman was hired as the head coach of the Arkansas Razorbacks on April 2, 2007.
-However, Altman had a change of heart, resigning the next day to return to Creighton, where he had coached since 1994.
+Creighton University head coach, Dana Altman was hired as the head coach of the Arkansas Razorbacks on April 2, 2007.
+During his introductory press conference, a visibly apprehensive Altman struggled to join in the Hog Call, stating afterwards, "I'm not sure my friends in Omaha would like to see me do that."
+This was a sure sign of things to come, as the following day Altman claimed that he had a change of heart and immediately resigned, returning to Creighton where he had coached since 1994.

 John Pelphrey (2007–11)

 John Pelphrey was hired as the head coach of the Arkansas Razorbacks on Monday, April 9, 2007.
-Pelphrey was hired after Dana Altman accepted the job and resigned within a day.
 Arkansas went 23–12 in Pelphrey's first season, defeating Indiana by 14 points in the first round of the NCAA Tournament before being put away by overall #1 seed North Carolina in the second round.
 The Razorbacks had an SEC regular season record of 9–7.
 In Pelphrey's second year, the Razorbacks struggled in conference play after starting the season 12–1 in non-conference games with two notable wins over the nationally ranked Oklahoma Sooners (#4) and the Texas Longhorns (#7).
-Conference wins were few and far between giving the Razorbacks a final conference record of 2-14.
-On March 13, 2011 John Pelphrey was dismissed as the head coach of the Razorbacks after an 18–13 season in which the Hogs missed postseason play for the third consecutive season, despite an impressive incoming recruiting class.
-Pelphrey finished his career at Arkansas with a record of 69-59 (.539).
+Conference wins were few and far between giving the Razorbacks a final conference record of 2–14.
+On March 13, 2011, John Pelphrey was dismissed as the head coach of the Razorbacks after an 18–13 season in which the Hogs missed postseason play for the third consecutive season, despite an impressive incoming recruiting class.
+Pelphrey finished his career at Arkansas with a record of 69–59 (.539).